josh-gleason/josh-gleason.github.io/_posts/2020-09-24-dataless-model-selection.markdown

 Here, $$\mathbf{w}_*$$ are the activations of each layer and $$\Phi_*$$ is a penalty function.
 The authors show that a particular form of $$\Phi_*$$ and particular initialization of variables makes it so a single step of ADMM is identical to
 $$\mathbf{f}^{DNN}$$.
-Further, they extend this idea, taking multiple steps and imposing additional constraints that would difficult or potentially impossible in traditional DCNNs.
+Further, they extend this idea, taking multiple steps and imposing additional constraints that would be difficult, or maybe impossible, in traditional DCNNs.
 For example, they investigate imposing a prior on depth estimation where a subset of depths are already known.
 The impressive results of this are shown in Figure 3 of their paper.